Tennis Open Era – Comparison before and after the creation

 On 22 April 1968, the open era was ushered in at WEST HANTS TENNIS CLUB in Bournemouth with heavy expectations.
 And by a service from the Scottish John Clifton, the open era has already started.

 After this significant change, a new era in tennis has been launched.
-Now, the players could play tennis for a living, and increase the quality of the play while also play the most historical and important tournaments.
+Now, players can play tennis for a living, and increase the quality of the play while also playing the most historical and important tournaments.

 Also, players could win prize money from the Grand Slam tournaments.
-Prior to the open era, the Grand Slams did not guarantee any money to players.
+Before the open era, the Grand Slams did not guarantee any money to players.

-If your interested in more history about tennis, check this article about tennis history.
+If you’re interested in more history about tennis, check out this article about tennis history.